1. Organizer/Persons in Charge/Competitions and Disciplines

 2. Competition Regulation / Participation Conditions

-In addition, the regulations of the German Cycling Cup apply to the “Jedermann-Rennen” of 75 km and to the “Jedermann-Rennen” of 150 km.
+In addition, the regulations of the German Cycling Cup apply to the “Jedermann-Rennen” of 75 km and to the “Jedermann-Rennen” of 150 km (If Rad am Ring participates in the GCC).

 By entering, every participant acknowledges these terms and conditions/event regulations.
 Every participant is obliged to acquaint himself with the content of these terms and conditions/event regulations and to observe the content.